 Because a summary judgment is essentially a trial on paper, what is written and how it is written is crucial to its success.
 Summary judgments are more likely to win if they tell a compelling, persuasive story and include a clear analysis of the facts supporting that story.
 Michele L. Maryott, The Trial on Paper: Key Considerations for Determining Whether to File a Summary Judgment Motion, 35 LITIG.
 36, 39 (2009).

 The title and introduction should be followed by the legal and factual grounds for each claim in the case.
-The motion must also include arguments and authorities to support each claim.
-Finally, sufficient evidence to support each claim is essential to the success of the summary judgment.
+The motion must also include arguments and authorities to support each claim, alongside sufficient supporting evidence.
 Tex.
 R. Civ.
-P. 166a
+P. 166a.

 Timeframe